cschulzsuper/object-inspection/docs/building-a-business-application-part-4.md

 # Error handling

-Exceptions which are triggered, are caught by the ASP.NET Middleware where they are converted into *ProblemDetails*.
+Exceptions which are triggered, are caught by the ASP.NET Middleware where they are converted into `ProblemDetails`.

 ![CatchError](bucket/95c6f491-4225-40ed-b4de-0c749e2c196f.png)

-The problem details are send to the client application, where they are received and converted into a client side exception.
+The `ProblemDetails` are send to the client application, where they are received and converted into a client side exception.

 ![ReceiveError](bucket/d36311e1-8524-4e2c-b3a6-dfaa5cbec250.png)